Skip to content

 Name Type Description Default

---from text Comma-separated source folders (supports globs, e.g. 'images/*').
+--from text Comma-separated source folders (supports globs like 'images/*').
 None

---force boolean Recompute all analyzers even if sidecar data already exists.
+--force boolean Recompute all metrics even if sidecar data already exists.
 False

 --clear boolean Remove all sidecar files from source folders.
 False